dariocolic/daily-todo-list-app/Documentation.md

 **Task Status Management**

-- Today’s task status can be edited by pressing the checkbox input next to the tasks name, a green check means that the task is completed and an empty one means that the task has not been completed.
+- Task status can be edited by pressing the checkbox input next to the tasks name, a green check means that the task is completed and an empty one means that the task has not been completed.

 **Overview of previous statuses of tasks**